Sunday Times Ordered ‘Remove Wakefield MMR “Data Fixing” Story’

 Oh, and I have never lost a defamation case in my life.
 If you believe otherwise, perhaps you could point to a final court order saying so.

 Are the stories down from Times Online yet?
 Is there a legal notice where once the stories were?
-Can you still find them Petey babe?
-Nah?
+Can you still find them?
+No?
 Shame?

-Where are the enormous lies Petey?
-That would not be on your websites would it?
+Where are the enormous lies?
+Those would not be on your websites would they?

 Oh and the direct implication of what you are saying is that anyone who says The PCC has made just such a ruling is a liar?
 My my.
 That looks like another legal action you are going to have to throw the towel in on and settle so you don’t “lose”.]